 You need more time to retain an attorney or prepare an answer.

 Your hearing is has continued longer than planned.

 If the judge postpones your case, he or she may decide to continue any temporary restraining orders until the next hearing date.

 Typically, when a restraining order is filed against you, there is also a related criminal proceeding stemming from allegations of abuse, stalking or harassment.
 Any written or verbal statements you made at the restraining order hearing may be used against you in your criminal case.
-Contact us to represent you to ensure that your rights are properly protected.
+Contact our LA criminal attorneys to represent you to ensure that your rights are properly protected.

 About the Author

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.